Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/array-class-stl.md

 ### <a name="remarks"></a>Poznámky

-Popisuje typ objektu, který může sloužit jako ukazatel na elementy sekvence.
+Typ popisuje objekt, který může sloužit jako ukazatel na elementy sekvence.

 ### <a name="example"></a>Příklad